 From the carpark, you follow a short trail to a small undercover shelter with toilets.
 I advise you use these before you head off, just so nobody runs into any toilet troubles during the climb (you could be up there for quite some time depending on your experience).

-From here there is an information board about the history of the mountain and Aboriginal significance.
+From here there is an information board about the history of Mount Beerwah and Aboriginal significance.
 I think it’s important to read this before you go up, just out of respect for the Aboriginal people and it also has some pretty interesting facts.
-From here, walk through a small gate and follow the bushwalking track to the first section of rock scrambling.
+Walk through a small gate and follow the bushwalking track to the first section of rock scrambling.

 There will be some arrows painted onto the mountain the whole way up that will point in the direction of the advised trail.
-Follow the obviously marked trail up the mountain and don’t rush it.
+Follow the obviously marked trail up Mount Beerwah and don’t rush it.
 You will eventually reach the half way point which has the famous ‘Organ Pipes’ hanging right over your head.

-At this point, the normal trail will follow in a Westerly direction (Right when you face the Organ Pipes).
-To find the cave, you must walk East (Left) for about 150 metres.
+At this point, the normal trail will follow in a Westerly direction (right when you face the Organ Pipes).
+To find the cave, you must walk East (left) for about 150m.
 You will then come across a small opening with a faint orange arrow painted above it.

 The trip down is a lot more challenging than going up so make sure to take your time going down and use your common sense.
 Make sure to give yourself ample time to go down before the sun sets, I’ve gone down in pitch black before and trust me, you don’t want to try it yourself.